Juneteenth, the newest federal holiday, is gaining awareness

 Markle's experience is not unique.

-In 2021, when the holiday gained federal recognition, just 37 percent of American adults said they knew at least something about Juneteenth, according to polling by Gallup.
+In 2021, when the holiday gained federal recognition, just 37% of American adults said they knew at least something about Juneteenth, according to polling by Gallup.

-"As a Black person, it means a lot to me to celebrate everybody who was free because it's like so many people don't know," said Precious Williams, a Dallas native who was visiting D.C. over the holiday weekend.
+"As a Black person, it means a lot to me to celebrate everybody who was free because it's like so many people don't know," said Precious Williams, a Dallas native who was visiting Washington, D.C., over the holiday weekend.

 "We celebrate everything in America, you know.
 So those Black holidays, it's like everybody should know about Juneteenth because it's a part of our history."